UPDATE: AUGUST 15, 2018 ADDITIONAL CONDUENT LAYOFFS

 Conduent, the Xerox spin-off of its Business Services division, has announced that it would be laying off 267 workers.
-Sarah Amoriell, Conduent’s human resources spokesperson claims that “the positions are being permanently eliminated due to a change in business conditions.”
+Sarah Amoriell, Conduent’s human resources spokesperson, claims that “the positions are being permanently eliminated due to a change in business conditions.”
 Most of the positions involve customer-facing representatives known as “customer care assistants.”

-Unfortunately due to management and growth issues, many of Conduent’s systems were stand-alone platforms which were never integrated and managed as a single standardized entity.
+Unfortunately, due to management and growth issues, many of Conduent’s systems were stand-alone platforms which were never integrated and managed as a single standardized entity.
 This opportunity provides for a fast turnaround and a much stronger company.

 Like him or not, this is the type of turnaround driven by activist investor Carl Icahn who has a major shareholder position in the company and three board seats.
-You can bet Icahn’s team is driving the divestiture of unprofitable operations,cost-cutting, and restructuring to reverse the effects of the mismanagement of previous contracts, reduced revenues, and abysmal margins.
+You can bet Icahn’s team is pushing the divestiture of unprofitable operations,cost-cutting, and restructuring to reverse the effects of the mismanagement of previous contracts, reduced revenues, and abysmal margins.

 Are you asking yourself, Am I Next?